 We’ve launched a brand new Virtual Summer Camp option – COCAcamps@Home!
 This online format will provide kids with engaging activities to keep them busy and having fun (not just more screen time).
 These camps have a holistic approach to nurture creativity in both the virtual and physical worlds.

-Summer Classes, will be offered as an abbreviated 6-week semester July 15, with classes occurring Wednesday nights and Saturdays.
+Summer Classes, An abbreviated 6-week semester begins July 15, with classes occurring Wednesday nights and Saturdays.
 Learn more and register here

 Summer Intensives will largely take place between August 3 and August 21.